 Copy the ready-made solution

-Some recommendations require copying a ready-made solution and pasting it in the right place outside Semly.
+Some recommendations require copying the ready-made solution and pasting it in the right place outside Semly.

 DNS settings